-Any University group or organization may reserve one of 15 locations and sets of poles for banner display along Locust Walk between 36th & 37th Streets.
+Any registered organization may reserve one of 16 locations and sets of poles for banner display along Locust Walk between 36th & 37th Streets.

-Reservations may be made in the Office of Student Life (OSL), 200 Houston Hall, as early as Friday at 12:00 PM of the week prior to the week of the actual reservation.
+Reservations may be made via the online reservation portal.
 Poles and locations may be reserved for a maximum of one week after which the reservation must be made again for the next week.

-• At the time the poles are picked up, a cash deposit of $25.00 must be made.
-This deposit will be returned to the reserving group when the poles are returned to the OSL at the end of the reservation period.
+At the time the poles are picked up, a cash deposit of $25.00 must be made.
+This deposit will be returned to the reserving group when the poles are returned to the OSA at the end of the reservation period.

 FAILURE TO RETURN RESERVED POLES BY THE END OF THE RESERVATION PERIOD (FRIDAY AFTERNOON AT 4:00 PM OF THE WEEK FOR WHICH THE RESERVATION WAS MADE), RETURN OF DAMAGED POLES, AND/OR FAILURE TO RETURN POLES BECAUSE THEY WERE LOST OR STOLEN WILL RESULT IN FORFEITURE OF THE $25.00 SECURITY DEPOSIT AND AN AUTOMATIC $100 FINE TAKEN FROM THE ORGANIZATION'S UNIVERSITY ACCOUNT.
 Poles still need to be returned even if the deposit is forfeited.

 Any poles found in sleeves that have not been reserved ahead of time, or for which there is no deposit on record, will be removed.
 The deposit will not be returned.